helium/HIP/0027-cbrs-5g-support.md

 #### Validating that CBRS Cell is Radiating Signal and Estimating Usefulness of Location

-Unlike LoRaWan access points, cellular radios do not have the ability to challenge and witness each other in the same way.
+Unlike LoRaWAN access points, cellular radios do not have the ability to challenge and witness each other in the same way.
 Cellular networks are architected to facilitate communication exclusively between a base station and a UE (user equipment) with a sim card in it.
 Base stations themselves do not have a sim card and cannot emulate a UE, which makes it impossible for one base station to “witness” the RF “challenge” issued by another base station.

-The good news, however, is that unlike in LoRaWan networks, cellular networks already have a large number of devices that are continuously seeking for a cell tower to attach to.
+The good news, however, is that unlike in LoRaWAN networks, cellular networks already have a large number of devices that are continuously seeking for a cell tower to attach to.
 To validate that the CBRS cell is on and, at the same time, to estimate the usefulness of a particular CBRS cell on the network, Helium miner attached to the cell will need to perform the following tasks:

 - Continuously collect data on the unique number of IMSIs attempting to attach to the PLMN(s) broadcasted by the cell.
 - Continuously collect information on other cells within the Helium network competing for the UEs (potentially also getting pinged by UEs with the same IMSIs in the neighborhood)